 One of the biggest challenges for attorneys and law firms across all practice areas is getting new clients.
-To make matters worse, law firms have declined in demand over the last decade.
-In fact, according to Georgetown Law, the demand for law firms has been stagnant since 2012.
+To make matters worse, law firm demand has declined over the last decade.
+In fact, according to Georgetown Law, it's been stagnant since 2012.

 Why You Should Do Your Law Firm’s PR Yourself

-Channels, Platforms, and Services You Should Know for PR
+Channels, Platforms, and Services You Should Know for Legal PR

 Paid Syndication Services

-- JD Supra: The content marketing service offered by JD Supra is a great way to distribute your content to their readers, which includes in-house counsels, reporters, editors, and more.
-The content is published through the platform’s email digests and social media feed.
+The content marketing service offered by JD Supra is a great way to distribute your content to their readers, which includes in-house counsels, reporters, editors, and more.
+The content is published through the platform’s email digests and social media posts.

 That being said, there are a few tips you need to keep in mind when syndicating your content: